TubeHaus.com

 * When the river flow on the Guadalupe River is "ABOVE" 500cfs, it is mandatory for all children under 8 years of age to wear a life jacket.
 Different > Not Required - but highly recommended!

-when River Levels / Flows increase, check with your
+Jacket just to play it safe.
+Please Note: Age requirements and restrictions do change when River Levels / Flows increase, check with your

 Outfitter of choice for their in house rules.

 * When the river flow on the Guadalupe River is above 750cfs, it is mandatory for ALL individuals to wear a life jacket.
-Different > Not Required - but highly recommended
+Different > Not Required - but highly recommended.

 New Braunfels - Within City Limits